WANLIMA-CARDIFF/wanlima-cardiff.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am current a PhD student in visual computing group within the school of Computer Science & Informatics, Cardiff University.
-I received my MSc degree in Image and Video Communication and Signal Processing from University of Bristol, UK, in 2020.
-My PhD thesis is Remote Sensing Image Fusion for Environmental Applications (ReSIF) supervised by Dr. Oktay Karakus and Prof. Paul Rosin.
-My work involves Computer Vision, Minimal Supervision, Remote Sensing Image Fusion, Land Cover Mapping, etc.
+I am currently a PhD student in visual computing group within the school of Computer Science & Informatics, Cardiff University.
+I received my MSc degree in Image and Video Communication and Signal Processing with Distinction from University of Bristol, UK, in 2020.
+My PhD topic is Remote Sensing Image Fusion (ReSIF) for Environmental Applications supervised by Dr. Oktay Karakus and Prof. Paul Rosin.
+My work involves Computer Vision, semi-supervised learning, Remote Sensing Image Fusion, Land Cover Mapping, etc.